Skip to main content

 Best hair wax for:

-• Not as effective for longer or wavy hair
+• Not ideal for longer or wavy hair

 Choosing the best hair wax for men – Our method